The Island Kitchen Volume Two - More Delicious Recipes From the Isle of Man

 As well as being one of the most famous writers of his day, Sir Thomas Henry Hall Caine was also a conservationist and lecturer.
 Above all, however, he was a great enthusiast for his native Manx homeland.

 He was popular enough to be a celebrity and picture postcards of him were sold and traded around the world.
 He fell out with Alfred Hitchcock while the director was producing a film based on Caine's most famous novel The Manxman (the film was completed in Cornwall).
 Hall Caine promoted his views about the Island in lectures across the globe and this volume, originally published in 1891, brought together his thoughts and ideas in a populist style which appealed to all ages.
-The Phynodderree and Other Legends from the Isle of Man
+A Detailed Account of Manx Cats

 The Isle of Man's tailless cats are famous across the world, but the reason why they differ in this respect from almost all other cats is still subject to misunderstanding, coment and speculation.
 Did a TT motorcyclist run over a cat's tail or did Mannanan, Celtic God of the Sea and the island's traditional protector, create cats withoout tails?
 Or, more prosaically, is tailless the result of their heredity?